 I've tried a lot of times to kick my caffeine habit, but every time I fail miserably after only a few months.
 I just really, really love a strong cup of coffee in the morning.
 It makes me happy.

 I never, ever thought as an RD I'd be working with women who either have an eating disorder, disordered eating, or a history of the two.
 But now I'm super passionate about it.
-I love helping women rediscover their joy of food.
+I love helping women rediscover themselves apart from food and the scale.

 I'm not a superhuman or anywhere near perfect.
 Much of what I write about on this blog is rooted in my own personal experiences.
 I'm actually more of a hot mess, just learning as I go and writing about it along the way.